High on the Hog: How African American Cuisine Transformed America

-High on the Hog: How African American Cuisine Transformed America is a 2021 docuseries released on Netflix on May 26, 2021, starring Stephen Satterfield, Gabrielle E.W.
+High on the Hog: How African American Cuisine Transformed America is a television docuseries released on Netflix on May 26, 2021, starring Stephen Satterfield, Gabrielle E.W.
 Carter and Jessica B. Harris.
 In August 2021, the series was renewed for a second season.

 Osayi Endolyn, in The New York Times, stated the television series was "sorely overdue."

 It is based on the book High on the Hog: A Culinary Journey from Africa to America.